eliasdejong/viperlith/docs/HTML_STREAMING.md

 However, we have now acquired a new bottleneck: **The database**.

 Notice how each web worker has its own read/write connection to the database?
 Each worker is competing to schedule transactions.
-And because each transaction could be reading and writing to/from the same rows, the database has to coordinate this in an orderly fashion while maintaining **ACID**.
+And because each transaction could be reading and writing to/from the same rows, the database has to coordinate this in an orderly fashion while maintaining [ACID](https://en.wikipedia.org/wiki/ACID).

 In particular:
 - What happens if two workers try to edit the same row simultaneously?